What is Fear of the Lord?

 –St. Bernard of Clairvaux, Doctor of the Church

 Who is the Audience?

-To come to understand which fear is being spoken about when reading the saints work or The Word, we need to see who the audience is that they are addressing.
+To come to understand which fear is being spoken about when reading the saints work or The Word, so we don’t misinterpret anything, we need to see who the audience is that they are addressing.

 For instance, when Pope St. John Paul II wrote his guidance to always “live in fear of God…to keep God’s law and commandments always before one’s eyes” that was written in his daily journal, which was obviously meant to be published for others to read.